Typical Correlation Length of Sequentially Generated Tensor Network States: TRANSFER MATRICES IN TWO DIMENSIONS

 From the main text, recall that we define \( V^{(i, j)} = U^{(i, j)} \otimes \overline{U^{(i, j)}} \).
 By computing the \( k \)-fold twirl, we obtain the building block

-With that, we have where, in the final step, we have cut permutation-valued (green) legs instead of bond (blues) ones. \( S \) is the tensor stated in Eq.~\eqref{eq:iso_s}. \( S' \) and \( S'' \) reflect the different boundary conditions.
-Instead of first stating the tensors with bond (blue) legs, let us immediately state those with permutation-valued (green) legs.
+With that, we have where we have cut permutation-valued (green) legs instead of bond (blues) ones in the second step.
+The tensor \( S \) is stated in Eq.~\eqref{eq:iso_s}. \( S' \) and \( S'' \) reflect the different boundary conditions.